ssaarela/javersion/README.md

 that is annotated with `@Id`.
 An identifier may be non-versionable (read-only) by annotating a getter without matching setter.

-An alternative to `@Id` annotation is `@SetKey` on element type or on a Set-field.
+An alternative to `@Id` annotation is `@SetKey` on element type, field or getter.
+SetKey defines either property names used for (composite) key or a `Function` that is used to convert elements to identifying keys.
-SetKey refers to versionable properties used for element keys by their versionable name.
-SetKey allows defining composite keys.
+SetKey's value refers to versionable properties used for element keys by their versionable name.

 However Set's elements are identified, the versionable identity should match equals/hashCode identity of the element.